 Burnout doesn't happen overnight.
 Read below to learn how to recognize early stages along what I like to call "The Path To Burnout".
 Learn more about individual and system-level variables that can be addressed to reduce your risk.

-Daily mindfulness, meditation and mindbody practices can help you tune inwards and listen to your body and mind.
+Daily mindfulness, meditation, and mindbody practices can help you tune inwards and listen to your body and mind.
 You may then be more able to recognize early signs of fatigue, exhaustion, mood changes, poor concentration as well as physical signs along the path to burnout including elevated heart rate, changes in respiration (e.g. shallow/rapid breathing), muscular tension, headaches, and gastrointestinal issues.

 Recognizing, Avoiding, & Treating Burnout

 Read about the 12 stages of burnout that you may not have known about.
 Early recognition can make all the difference.